xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ### 1.9 Keep poking, get help, take notes, comment, annotate, share, remix, and train others.

-[Iterate and Play?]
+[Could we collapse this into 1.0?]
+[Possibly add in the importance of teaching them how to help themselves...]

 Finally, and this was noticed by several course observers over the years, students in the humanities are sometimes curiously hesitant to explore their machines.
-In the absence of a tinkering upbringing, they might be worried of breaking expensive equipment or losing sensitive data.
+In the absence of a tinkering upbringing and in the presence of cultural divides that regularly reinforce norms like "Those in the Arts and Humanities can't do programming, math, science, etc.", they might be worried of breaking expensive equipment or losing sensitive data.
 Demystifying the magical black box and learning some habits that prevent irrevocable loss of data addresses that fear, encouraging the students to tinker and to explore.